hummusonrails/hummusonrails/README.md

 It's so nice of you stop by! ☺️

-I work as a Developer Advocate 🥑 at [New Relic](https://www.therelicans.com/) and live near Tel Aviv in Israel 🇮🇱.
+I work as a Lead Developer Relations Engineer 🥑 at [New Relic](https://www.therelicans.com/) and live near Tel Aviv in Israel 🇮🇱.

 I also am a co-organizer of [israel.rb 💎](https://www.facebook.com/groups/272757750683415), which is Israel's Ruby meetup community.
 While I work in a variety of languages, Ruby has a special place in my 💙.